 “L’Afrique et la race noire mérite le respect et la considération de tous” (“Africa and the black race deserve the respect and consideration of all”)

 Despite the false image that the African continent and Haiti are little but rotten, infested wastelands, full of trash, ill and diseased people, they are filled with beautiful places and people.
 Contrary to Ugandan President’s defense, the African people are not weak.
 Such responsibility lies with the leaders, such as Museveni himself, who has governed Uganda for 30 years.
 African immigrants are said to be highly skilled and educated, more than most Americans (African immigrants are educated more than most — including people born from the U.S.).
-Despite this, the world’s reactions have largely been rather lovely and inspirational, and bad for the Right.
+Despite this, the world’s reactions have largely been rather lovely and inspirational, and bad for Republicans.